 Is that possible?
-Well, no. But yes, if AI is going to exist just in our minds, the hybrid could possible beat the lightspeed, enabling the being to travel far and wide in the universe.
+Well, no. But yes, if AI is going to exist just in our minds, the hybrid could possibly beat lightspeed, enabling the being to travel far and wide in the universe.

 Here, the point is about beating the lightspeed, which is a physical phenomenon.
 The ground reality that we are familiar with is that we can hardly achieve even the near-lightspeed only with the help of a natural human’s mento-physical capabilities.

 At this point, an artificial-human intelligence could break the laws of nature regarding the speed of light by traveling even faster than that.

 This is not just about the fact that you can control time, it’s about the fact that you are never going to be controlled by time again.
 Time is your new playground; you are the only one in control of it.
 Imagine that!
 Although physical time travel will never become possible in the farthest future, AI could be able to see a version of the future based on trillions of historical data and pattern analysis.

 Defeating a time will also mean that they are not going to age anymore.
 Of course, they will live many years, but they won’t die.
 Unless humans have created an AI with an expiration date or they have programmed it to have a fixed lifespan, it can continue living forever.
 When I say forever, I mean even after the extinction of our planet.